top of page

 ✨Celebrate the Year, Connect with Colleagues, and Look Ahead to 2026!

-As 2025 draws to a close, Charles Krigbaum and Daina Volodka Staggs invite you to join us for a very special North Texas School of Talent Education Community Day — a free, online event designed to celebrate our vibrant community of teachers and share inspiration for the year ahead.
+Charles Krigbaum and Daina Volodka Staggs invite you to join us for a very special North Texas School of Talent Education Community Day — a free, online event designed to celebrate our vibrant community of teachers and share inspiration for the year ahead.

 We created Community Day as a heartfelt “thank you” to the many teachers who have studied with us — in person, online, in SAA Unit Training, Enrichment Courses, Practicum, and Mentorship Programs — and as an open invitation to anyone curious about joining our network of lifelong learners.